Waterborne-env/BEEHAVE-LSCFS-Application/README.md

 # BEEHAVE Model Validation: How To
 Author: Colleen Roy

-Last Edited: 2020-03-25
+Last Edited: 2020-07-20

 ## Disclaimer
 The software and associated files uploaded in this repository were used to generate the results to be published in:

-Schmolke A, Abi-Akar F, Roy C, Galic N, Hinarejos S. Validation of the BEEHAVE model with data from honey bee large-scale colony feeding studies.
+Schmolke A, Abi-Akar F, Roy C, Galic N, Hinarejos S. Simulating honey bee large-scale colony feeding studies using the BEEHAVE model.
+Part I: model validation.
 Submitted.

-Abi-Akar F, Schmolke A, Roy C, Galic N, Hinarejos S. Analysis of overwintering outcomes in honey bee large-scale colony feeding studies using the BEEHAVE model.
+Abi-Akar F, Schmolke A, Roy C, Galic N, Hinarejos S. Simulating honey bee large-scale colony feeding studies using the BEEHAVE model.
+Part II: analysis of overwintering outcomes.
 Submitted.

 Both the manuscripts have been submitted for review to a scientific journal.